drakkan/sftpgo/docs/custom-actions.md

 - `SFTPGO_ACTION_STATUS`, integer.
 0 means an error occurred.
 1 means no error

 Previous global environment variables aren't cleared when the script is called.
-The `command` must finish within 30 seconds.
+The program must finish within 30 seconds.

-The `http_notification_url`, if defined, will be invoked as HTTP POST.
+If the `hook` defines an HTTP URL then this URL will be invoked as HTTP POST.
 The request body will contain a JSON serialized struct with the following fields:

 - `action`
 - `username`